jinho6225/student-grade-table/README.md

 ## Features

 - User can view all grades.
+- User can sort all grades by name or by course
+- User can view each course grades.
+- User can view each student grades.
 - User can view the average grade.
 - User can add a grade.
 - User can delete a grade.